 Barbara Hart is an artist living in Buffalo, NY.
 She grew up in Baton Rouge, Louisiana, and received a bachelors degree in English from Louisiana State University.
 In 2006 she and husband Daniel Hart opened a small art gallery in the Allentown section of Buffalo.
 Showcasing the work of regional artists, Studio Hart became a vital part of the Buffalo arts scene for the next 10 years.

-Contemporary Portraiture, (forthcoming) group exhibition, Burchfield Penney Art Center, March 8–June 2, 2019
+Contemporary Portraiture, group invitational, Burchfield Penney Art Center, March 8–June 2, 2019

 Another life: Paintings by Barbara Hart, Pine Apple Company August, 2018